• Facebook

 Ingredients

-• 4 tablespoons olive oil
+• 4 tablespoons of olive oil

-• 2 teaspoons cumin seeds
+• 2 teaspoons of cumin seeds

 • 2 teaspoon turmeric powder

-• 1 teaspoon ground coriander seeds
+• 1 teaspoon of ground coriander seeds

-• 1 teaspoon cinnamon powder
+• 1 teaspoon of cinnamon powder

-• 2½ teaspoons salt
+• 2½ teaspoons of salt

-• ½ teaspoon pepper freshly-cracked, or ground
+• ½ teaspoon of pepper freshly-cracked, or ground

-• 1 cup sliced okra
+• 1 cup sliced okra (optional)

-• ¼ cup boiled chickpeas
+• ¼ cup boiled chickpeas or from a can (optional)

-• ¼ cup vegetable oil (corn, peanut or soy)
+• ¼ cup vegetable oil (corn, peanut, or sunflower oil)

-• 2 tablespoons all-purpose flour
+• 2 tablespoons of all-purpose flour

-• 1 teaspoon Coarse sea salt for the onion rings
+• 1 teaspoon coarse sea salt for the onion rings

 • cilantro for garnishing